 INVOLUNTARY TERMINATIONS

 Involuntary terminations include:

-- Staff reductions or reorganizations due to lack of funds or lack of work.
-(In this type of situation, temporary and newly hired employees will be terminated before any regular employees.) - Dismissal for unsatisfactory job performance - Violations of Principles of Professional Conduct for the Education Profession in Florida or RCMA's general standards of conduct and work rules and regulations.
+Staff reductions or reorganizations due to lack of funds or lack of work.
+(In this type of situation, temporary and newly hired employees will be terminated before any regular employees.)
+Dismissal for unsatisfactory ich performance.